Keto and Kidney Pain

 Now, one might wonder what the relationship between a high-fat and low-carb diet and kidney function is.

 We will share with you the two most probable causes of kidney pain during a keto diet.

 - As the keto diet is not among the carb diets, it requires animal protein to consume fat.
 Animal protein including cream, butter, pork, eggs, and other dairy products, contains a high quantity of fat, which makes them an ideal part of the keto diet.

 - Unfortunately, a diet rich in animal protein will always lead to an increase in uric acid and lower citrate, and at the same time, increase oxalate.

-- At times, during the keto diet, you often have to reduce hydration, which makes it all the more risky to consume animal protein.
+- At times, during the keto diet, you often have to reduce hydration, which makes it all the riskier to consume animal protein.